ziyad-github/alx-low_level_programming/README.md

-# C Language basics
-This is the first c project to work on !
+This is the readme of the second projects of functions and nested loops